asrvd/asrvd.me/src/content/now.md

 ---
-publish_date: 23 September, 2022
+publish_date: 11 October, 2022
 ---

 #Now
 #### The answer to "What are you upto these days?"

 I have been very busy lately and am finding it hard to focus on important things.
 I had been procrastinating since months on building this personal site but I finally decided to do it.
-So, by the time you read this page, I would still be working on this site.
+So, by the time you read this page, I would have completed working on this site or maybe still working on it 🤔.

 I'm also trying to start learning Rust and get into Mobile App Development using React Native.
 But to be honest, I'm just procrastinating on these things.
 I hope I start doing them after finishing my personal site.